 Tartar Sauce

 Once you learn how to make tartar sauce, you'll never buy it at the store again!
-This lightened-up version is super creamy, tangy, and delicious.
+This recipe is creamy, tangy, and easy to make in under 10 minutes.

 Tartar Sauce Recipe Ingredients

-• Lemon juice – It makes the sauce nice and bright.
+• Fresh lemon juice – It makes the sauce nice and bright.

 • Dijon mustard – It adds extra tang and a peppery bite.